APEX Spine and Neurosurgery

 For many people, neck and back pain are chronic conditions that affect quality of life.
 When medical treatments fail to alleviate the pain, surgery may be recommended.
-The experienced team at Apex Spine and Neurosurgery in Roswell, Alpharetta, and Bethlehem, Georgia, performs many spine surgeries, including spinal decompression.
+The experienced team at Apex Spine and Neurosurgery in Alpharetta, Bethlehem, Columbus, and Suwanee, Georgia, performs many spine surgeries, including spinal decompression.
 To learn more about spinal decompression and find out if it’s a surgical option for you, call the office nearest you or book an appointment online today.

 Spinal decompression refers to various surgical procedures that relieve the pressure on your spinal canal or nerve roots to alleviate neck and back pain conditions.